Lesley Carhart

 “I mentor junior people in cybersecurity a lot,” Lesley notes.
 “Every once in a while I run into somebody months or years later who I have a fuzzy memory of meeting with for a short appointment who says that just having somebody listen and advise prudently made a huge difference in their career path.
 It means the world to me to hear about their success and that I played some tiny part.”

 Lesley has a long association with SANS, having earned the GCFA, GCFE, GREM, GPEN, GCIH and GRID cybersecurity certifications and taken SANS courses since 2008.
+She is also a faculty member of the SANS Technology Institute, an NSA Center of Academic Excellence in Cyber Defense and multiple winner of the National Cyber League competition.

 “Industrial incident response and digital forensics has been my world for a decade and a half,” Lesley says.
 “I have approached the problem of responding to intrusions and tampering in cyber-physical environments from a variety of perspectives across an array of verticals.
 I understand the technical challenges and the human elements very well, and I have relatable stories to share with students.”